 She received her BA in visual arts from Barnard college and her medical degree from the University of Pennsylvania.
+As a visual artist, her work often focuses on the body and birth.

 She lives in Arlington with her husband Aaron and their three kids- Rafi, Felix and Hugo.